tberkery/tutoring-website/README.md

 ### Navigating the App

-Since we haven't created a landing page, please click the poorly formatted 'Sign-In' button to create an account using your JHU email(must end in @jhu.edu).
+Since we haven't created a landing page, please click the  'Sign-In' button to create an account using your JHU email(must end in @jhu.edu).
 Once an account is created, add '/profile' to the URL to navigate to your profile page.
 From here, you should be able to Edit Profile as well as Create Posts using the designated buttons.
-Note that rapid navigation between pages that accrues many requests in a short amount of time can result in the app crashing and needing to reset the server.
-Specifically in relation to messaging, we suspect that sendbird restrictions related to the free account might be a contributing factor.